Graffino/Clear-Floats-Button/readme.txt

 - Changed plugin so we don't have inline styles.

 == Upgrade Notice ==

+= 1.1.2 =
+- Fixes an error with the Editor not saving when used with photo galleries.

 = 1.1.1 =
 - Fixes an error with the Editor not loading due to a SVN processing error.
 Sorry for that!